 Staying in the city?
 Your best bets are:

-Car sharing with Avail provides a flexible & affordable way to explore new places and cut the red tape of traditional car rental.
+- Car sharing with Avail.
+It’s a flexible and affordable way to get out of the city without having to deal with the annoyances of traditional car rental.

 All of the above are great options for big-city travel, but keep in mind that not every car rental alternative is available in all U.S. cities.
 Do some research for your destination so you can plan ahead by downloading the necessary apps, creating an account and reserving in advance, if needed.